-The Cornwall Ladies County Golf Association and its Staff, Volunteers & Coaches will not tolerate bullying in any of its forms during county matches, competitions, coaching or at any other time.
-(Anti-Bullying Policy -Appendix 19)
+The Club and its Staff, Volunteers & Coaches will not tolerate bullying in any of its forms during club matches, competitions, coaching or at any other time while at the club.
+(Anti-Bullying Policy -Appendix 21)

-5.7.2 We will:
+8.7.2 We will:

-- Provide a point of contact where those being bullied can report their concerns in confidence The County Welfare Officer. - Take the problem seriously. - Investigate any and all incidents and accusations of bullying. - Talk to bullies and their victims separately along with their parents/carers. - Impose sanctions where appropriate - Keep a written record of all incidents referred to England Golf and the action taken. - Have discussions about bullying and why it matters.
+- Provide a point of contact where those being bullied can report their concerns in confidence - The Club Welfare Officer. - Take the problem seriously. - Investigate any and all incidents and accusations of bullying. - Talk to bullies and their victims separately along with their parents/carers. - Impose sanctions where appropriate - Keep a written record of all incidents referred to England Golf and the action taken. - Have discussions about bullying and why it matters.

-5.8 Confidentiality
+8.8 Confidentiality

-- 5.8.1 Details of all juniors will be kept on file in the office and will not be shared with a third party without parent/carer consent. - 5.8.2 All concerns/allegations will be dealt with confidentially by the county and information will only be shared on a need to know basis, either internally or externally depending on the nature/seriousness of the concern/allegation.
+- 8.8.1 Details of all juniors will be kept on file in the office and will not be shared with a third party without parent/carer consent. - 8.8.2 All concerns/allegations will be dealt with confidentially by the club and information will only be shared on a need to know basis, either internally or externally depending on the nature/seriousness of the concern/allegation.

-5.9 Changing rooms
+8.9 Changing rooms

 The changing rooms are used by all members & visitors.
-Juniors will only be supervised if needed at county organised events.
+Juniors will only be supervised if needed at club organised events.
 Parents will be made aware that adults use the changing rooms throughout the day for changing & showering.
 Where a parent/carer does not consent to their child accessing the changing rooms, it is their responsibility to either supervise the child while in the changing rooms or ensure that they do not use them.